 Is my policy money taxable?

-As all states have different tax laws, it is important that you speak with a tax or legal advisor to know the taxation rules for rider policies.
+Typically, life insurance benefits are not taxable.
+However, all states have different tax laws, so it is important that you speak with a tax or legal advisor to know the taxation rules for rider policies.
 It is possible that you will have to pay tax on your policy.
 You may also jeopardize public funding like Medicare and Medicaid.
 That’s why you should speak with an expert.

-Is a living benefits terminal or chronic illness rider right for me?
+Is a living benefits rider right for me?

 Whether or not you think you want a rider is a personal preference.
 Some people may be in a financially good place with great medical care that will run well into their 80s.
 Other people may have more uncertain futures.
 Getting a term life insurance policy or whole life policy with a critical illness rider is really up to you and your particular need.
 However, be aware that not all life insurance policies come with a terminal illness or chronic illness living benefits rider.